JuliaMath/Roots.jl/docs/src/index.md

   computations allows.
 Other methods include `Roots.A42`, `Roots.AlefeldPotraShi`, `Roots.Brent`, `Roots.Chandrapatlu`,
   `Roots.ITP`, `Roots.Ridders`, and ``12``-flavors of
   `FalsePosition`.
-The default bracketing method is `Bisection`, as it is more robust to some inputs, but `A42` and `AlefeldPotraShi` typically converge in a few iterations and are more performant.
+The default bracketing method is `Bisection` for the basic floating-point types, as it is more robust to some inputs, but `A42` and `AlefeldPotraShi` typically converge in a few iterations and are more performant.

 * Several derivative-free methods are implemented.
 These are specified